| Laser

 Illuminations in Airspace".
 The issue has attracted a lot of attention

-The International Laser Display Association (ILDA) is an association for
+recently.
+The position paper reads as follows: INTRODUCTION The International Laser Display Association (ILDA) is an association for

 laser display manufacturers, laser artists, and laser display users.